guigo2k/ganesh/README.md

 ## A sinatra-like web app framework for Bash

-Ganesh a is micro-framework for developing web applications using shell scripts.
-It builds on the [uWSGI](https://github.com/unbit/uwsgi) application server container and [Docker](https://www.docker.com/) for deploying self-contained applications.
+Ganesh a is micro-framework for developing web apps using shell scripts.
+It builds on [uWSGI](https://github.com/unbit/uwsgi) application server container and [Docker](https://www.docker.com/) for deploying self-contained bash applications.

 ### Quick start